bisserai/bisserai/README.md

-- hi, i'm bissera (:
+hi, i'm bissera
-- trying to learn python to analyse eeg data 🧠
-- love the mountains and the sea ⛰️ 🌊
+i'm trying to learn python to analyse eeg data 🧠 i love the mountains and the sea ⛰️ 🌊

 <!---
 bisserai/bisserai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.